 If you are a victim of a hit-and-run accident, consult with a qualified hit and run lawyer for guidance.
 Contact 1-800-THE-LAW2 today to schedule your free consultation.

 A hit and run is generally defined as being involved in a car accident, either with another vehicle, a motorbike, or even pedestrians.
 Then, leaving the scene of the accident without stopping to identify oneself, or to provide aid to anyone who might need assistance.

 Common hit and run circumstances include:

-- Drivers causing serious injury to a pedestrian and fleeing the scene because he or she was driving with a suspended license from a previous DUI charge and did not want to be charged for another offence
+- Drivers causing serious injury to a pedestrian and fleeing the scene because he or she was driving with a suspended license from a previous DUI charge and did not want to be charged for another offense

 - Drivers hitting a parked car and leaving the scene to avoid paying for property damage